Property (T), property (F) and residual finiteness for discrete quantum groups: Introduction

 resulting from the left and right translation actions of $\Gamma$ on itself factors as

 (where $C^*(\Gamma)$ denotes the {\it full} group $C^*$-algebra).
-The property has several alternative characterizations; among them is the requirement that the group admit a ``sufficiently large'' family of unital completely positive (UCP) maps $C^*(\Gamma)\to M_n(\bC)$ for increasing $n$ that are ``almost representations'' (see e.g. \cite[Proposition 3.2]{kirch}, \cite[Theorem 6.2.7]{bo}, \cite[Theorem 6.1]{oz} and the discussion below, in \Cref{se.ft}).
+The property has several alternative characterizations; among them is the requirement that the group admits a ``sufficiently large'' family of unital completely positive (UCP) maps $C^*(\Gamma)\to M_n(\bC)$ for increasing $n$ that are ``almost representations'' (see e.g. \cite[Proposition 3.2]{kirch}, \cite[Theorem 6.2.7]{bo}, \cite[Theorem 6.1]{oz} and the discussion below, in \Cref{se.ft}).

-This last reformulation of (F) makes it possible to interpret the latter as a ``softness'' property, ensuring that the discrete group is approximable by small (linear, roughly speaking) quotients.
+This last reformulation of property (F) makes it possible to interpret the latter as a ``softness'' property, ensuring that the discrete group is approximable by small (linear, roughly speaking) quotients.
 Property (F) is considered in the wider context of discrete quantum groups in \cite{BW}, which provided another motivation for the present paper.

-Finally, the conclusion of the above-cited theorem refers to residual finiteness.
+Finally, the conclusion of the above-cited theorem and the condition in Theorem 2 refer to residual finiteness.
 For a discrete group $\Gamma$ this simply means that every non-trivial element $\gamma\in \Gamma$ has non-trivial image in some finite quotient of $\Gamma$ (i.e. $\Gamma$ has ``enough'' finite quotients).
 Residual finiteness is widely studied to the extent that we cannot do the literature justice here.

 Several generalizations of the notion of residual finiteness can be defined for discrete quantum groups.
-One of them is taking the fact that finitely generated linear groups are residually finite \cite{mal-lin} as a cue since our main interest in the quantum setting are noncommutative analog of them; in the presence of finite generation residual finiteness for the discrete group $\Gamma$ can be recast as the requirement that the group $*$-algebra $\bC\Gamma$ have enough $*$-representations on finite-dimensional Hilbert spaces.
+One of them is taking the fact that finitely generated linear groups are residually finite \cite{mal-lin} as a cue since our main interest in the quantum setting are noncommutative analogs of them; in the presence of finite generation residual finiteness for the discrete group $\Gamma$ can be recast as the requirement that the group $*$-algebra $\bC\Gamma$ have enough $*$-representations on finite-dimensional Hilbert spaces.
 In this paper, we make the analogue of this requirement as the defining property for residual finiteness in the quantum case (see \Cref{se.rf} as well as \cite{chi-rf} for a precursor to this).

 The interpretation of property (F) given above, in terms of finite-dimensional almost representations, makes Kirchberg's theorem very intuitive: in the presence of the rigidity property (T) the almost representations become honest representations of $\Gamma$ on finite-dimensional Hilbert spaces.
 The proof of \cite[Theorem 1.1]{kirch} captures this intuition, as does the proof of the analogous quantum statement in \Cref{th.tf} below.